Can I Cook It

 Finish with Garnishes

-Fresh herbs (rosemary, thyme), edible flowers, and strategically placed nuts fill the final gaps and make the table look lush and intentional.
-A small dish of flaky sea salt next to the cheese is a nice touch.
+Fresh herbs, edible flowers, and nuts fill the final gaps and make the table look lush.

 8